Retail apocalypse: Strategies

 Researchers say retailers' survival may be tied to customer experience and brand reputation.
 In 2019, Forbes said brand reputation was the biggest factor.
 In 2020, Monash University in Australia said the three key factors were delivering a "great in-store retail experience", customer-targeted stock offerings, and "seamless omnichannel integration".

 Toys "R" Us may not have responded well to changing consumer behavior.

 Some retail chains are trying robots and other technologies to reduce costs or improve customer experiences.
 Ikea became one of the first retailers to use Apple's ARKit to develop an augmented reality app that allowed customers to visualize 3D renderings of Ikea products as they would appear in a certain room or place.
 Macy's, American Eagle, Nike and Sephora were reported to be implementing various technologies to integrate digital experiences to improve consumers' physical shopping experiences.
-Sephora has installed smart mirrors that use augmented reality to allow customers to try on makeup.
+Sephora has installed virtual mirrors that use augmented reality to allow customers to try on makeup.
 Walmart automated some aspects of its supply chain.
 Kohl's reduced the size of some stores from 90,000 to between 60,000 and 35,000 square feet and uses robots to help clean and stock shelves.
 Lowe's has been using LowesBot to help customers find items.
 Company executives have said robots lower costs and improve efficiency, but employees report they don't like working with robots.

 A 2018 study from the International Council of Shopping Centers indicated that opening new stores can increase traffic to retailer websites.